 When looking for a website builder you should take the same things into consideration that you would if looking for a manual builder:

 All too often, companies pay for a new website that looks amazing but isn’t designed with SEO in mind and therefore isn’t built with the right foundations to ensure it stands the test of time and performs online.
+Your website should be beautiful on the front end and thoughtfully constructed on the backend.

 A website should be so much more than just visually appealing; granted, this is a crucial factor and design should always be a key consideration but in order to deliver a quality website, a web designer should always have 8 key considerations: